10 STEM High School Programs for Summer 2025

 Application deadline: Varies by program

 Stanford offers many different STEM summer programs, each more fascinating than the last.
-Stanford Medicine’s Cardiothoracic Surgical Skills and Education Center (CSSEC) hosts a summer internship designed to educate high school students on cardiothoracic surgical anatomy and physiology, as well as surgical techniques that will be utilized in pre-medical and medical training.
-Meanwhile, the university’s Center for Artificial Intelligence in Medicine and Imaging (AIMI) offers both an internship and a bootcamp for students interested in learning about the “limitless opportunities at the intersection of AI and medicine”.
-There are many more programs available at Stanford University this summer, so we suggest browsing and finding the one that suits you or your student best.
+Stanford Medicine’s Cardiothoracic Surgical Skills and Education Center (CSSEC) offers a summer internship designed to educate high school students on cardiothoracic surgical anatomy and physiology, as well as surgical techniques used in pre-medical and medical training.[3]
+Meanwhile, the university’s Center for Artificial Intelligence in Medicine and Imaging (AIMI) offers both an internship and a bootcamp for students interested in learning about the “limitless opportunities at the intersection of AI and medicine”.[4]
+There are many more programs available at Stanford University this summer, so we suggest browsing and selecting the one that best suits you or your student.[5]

 Any student pursuing a career in STEM must be academically and professionally prepared for stiff competition from their peers.
-The best way for a young scholar to stay competitive is to participate in extracurricular activities that fortify their academic profiles, expand their network, and strengthen their skillsets.
+The best way for a young scholar to stay competitive is to participate in extracurricular activities that strengthen their academic profile, expand their network, and strengthen their skill set.
 There’s plenty to do this summer, and the good news is there’s still time to apply.